-A theatrical and television documentary that rediscovers the rich history of the bold women who reignited the Women’s Liberation Movement in Australia in the late 1960s and 1970s.
+A theatrical documentary that rediscovers the rich history of the bold women who reignited the Women’s Liberation Movement in Australia in the late 1960s and 1970s.

 Bringing together archival footage, photographs and headlines with personal in-depth interviews, BRAZEN HUSSIES introduces contemporary audiences to an exciting and revolutionary chapter in Australian history.
 We reveal how this diverse group of activists were ridiculed in the media, faced scorn and resistance at home and were sometimes arrested in their fight to make great social change.

 This film will inspire its audiences to question gender equality today and realise that the personal really is political and individual actions can create lasting change.

 The story of the Women’s Liberation movement in Australia has never before been told comprehensively in film.
 BRAZEN HUSSIES reveals the extraordinary story of massive social upheaval that happened between 1965 and 1975.
 The film illuminates the explosion of feminist activities that followed and interrogates the status of women in Australia today.

 The film places the status of women today in the context of the discrimination women faced historically, while celebrating the hard-won rights they earned.
 It aims to empower women and men of all ages to see that everyday people can create enormous social change through their efforts and to arm them with knowledge about the historical fight for social equality.